 \section{Proposed Algorithms}

 In this section, we explain the procedure for the clustering of users.
-We present a heuristic and an adaptive multi-user clustering algorithms to achieve higher \gls{NOMA} rates.
+We propose \gls{MUP} and \gls{AMUP} algorithms to achieve higher \gls{NOMA} user rates and compare their performance with a conventional near-far (NF)~\cite{NearFar2} user pairing algorithm.
 Given a set of users in a cluster, we then present power allocation for each user.